Behaviour moving around guests

 If a waiter asks you to seat a customer at a table then they will show you where to go.
 If a customer asks you to give them a table, then politely tell them that you will get a waiter to do this as soon as possible.

 Tap on the shoulder when moving behind co-workers

 A tap on the shoulder is a sign that you're behind the person you're tapping.
 Whenever you walk behind a bartender or someone else that doesn't see you, give them a tap on the shoulder to let them know that you are behind them.

 Too intoxicated customer?

-If you believe that a customer is too intoxicated, you should inform a security guard if they are in the establishment.
-Otherwise, you should either inform the manager or the bartenders so they know to stop serving the customer.
+If you believe that a customer is too intoxicated, you should inform a security guard closest to you.
+Otherwise, you should either inform the manager or the bartenders, so they know to stop serving the customer.
 It is not your job to tell them to stop drinking or to throw them out.

 If a customer is aggressive then get the manager or the security.
-It is not your job to calm him down.
+It is not your job to calm them down.